Skip to content

 Co-Founder · Strategy & Finance

-Independent management consultant since 2015 – previously Senior Manager at KPMG.
+Independent management consultant since 2015, previously Senior Manager at KPMG.
 Most recently Interim Treasury Manager at an energy storage manufacturer.
-Christian brings the financial structure: liquidity planning, transparent calculations, no project without a solid business case.
+Christian brings the financial structure: liquidity planning, transparent calculations and no project whose numbers don’t add up.

 CFATreasuryBusiness case